-In 2016 he received a Chalmers Arts Fellowship, and was a MacDowell Colony Fellow (NH USA).
-In 2017 he will be a resident artist at the Toronto Public Library, as well as winter artist-in-residence at Gibraltar Point, Toronto.
-He studied music at the University of Toronto, dramaturgy at Dancemakers Centre for Creation, and holds an MFA from the Milton Avery Graduate School of the Arts at Bard College (NY, USA).
+Christopher is a recipient of a Chalmers Arts Fellowship (Canada), and was a 2016 fellow at the MacDowell Colony (USA).
+He is currently an affiliated researcher at the Milieux Institute (Montreal), and an artist-in-residence at The Toronto Public Library (2019/20).
+He studied music at the University of Toronto, and received an MFA from the Milton Avery Graduate School of the Arts at Bard College (NY, USA).

 Christopher is based in both Tkarón:to/Toronto and Tiohtiá:ke/Montreal, Canada.